sensu/sensu-docs/content/sensu-core/2.0/reference/checks.md

-command line arguments for controlling the behavior of the check command – may benefit from entity-specific thresholds, etc. Sensu check tokens are check definition placeholders that will be replaced by the Sensu agent with the corresponding entity definition attribute values (including custom attributes).
+command line arguments for controlling the behavior of the check command – may benefit from entity-specific thresholds, etc. Sensu check tokens are check definition placeholders that will be replaced by the Sensu agent with the corresponding entity definition attributes values (including custom attributes).

 Learn how to use check tokens with the [Sensu tokens reference documentation][5].

 {{< note title="Note" >}}
-Check tokens are processed before check execution, therefore token substitution will not apply to check data delivered via the local agent socket input.
+Check tokens are processed before check execution, therefore token substitutions will not apply to check data delivered via the local agent socket input.
 {{< /note >}}